RNR

 500

-This assessment determines the risk level of a client and determines how often they need to be seen.
+This assessment determines the risk level of an adult client and determines how often they need to be seen.

 What is the LSI (Level of Supervision Inventory)